thomas-zahner/website/content/posts/i-like-rust.md

 In my opinion, Rust is the pinnacle of modern compiler and language development.
 The deliberate design choices in the language show how the developers have learned from the problems in other languages.
-The introduction of new concepts such as the borrow checker make the Rust compiler probably the most complex compiler out there.
 In Rust it might be harder to get a program to compile.
 You need to understand some basic concepts that might not exist in other languages, but the Rust book provides you with all that knowledge.